jayo78/jayo78.github.io/_posts/2020-07-01-Sandbox-part-1-injecting-hooks.md

 #### Conclusion

-In this part 2 of 3 posts on building a sandbox, we walked through DLL injection for the purpose of installing hooks into a remote process.
+In this first of two posts on building a sandbox, we walked through DLL injection for the purpose of installing hooks into a remote process.
 Don't worry, we will be hooking much more than MessageBoxA.
-In part 3 we will implement the minhook library as a hooking engine to hook and monitor a wide variety of windows functions.
+In part 2 we will implement the minhook library as a hooking engine to hook and monitor a wide variety of windows functions.